ucb-dataj/2018/md/week10.md

 # Open QGIS

-Okay, so let's actually do some mapping.
+Let's actually do some mapping.

 In 2011, the BLS published a [map of fatal workplace injuries](https://www.bls.gov/opub/btn/volume-2/death-on-the-job-fatal-work-injuries-in-2011.htm) by state.